 So, let’s dig a little further into what a wrongful act is.

-- Let’s start with Act – broadly these can be any actions or decisions made by decision makers which a third-party thinks are wrongful and can include a breach of contractual obligations or covenants, infringing on intellectual property, slander, defamation, and libel claims.
+- Let’s start with Act – broadly these can be any actions or decisions made by decision-makers which third-party thinks are wrongful and can include a breach of contractual obligations or covenants, infringing on intellectual property, slander, defamation, and libel claims.

-- Error – Errors can be unintentional mistakes, carelessness, errors made in reporting company results, improper decisions in the day to day operations of a firm, and any other acts which results in errors.
+- Error – Errors can be unintentional mistakes, carelessness, errors made in reporting company results, improper decisions in the day-to-day operations of a firm, and any other acts which result in errors.

 - Misstatement – leaders of companies are looked to for solid, correct information.
 When they speak to any stakeholder of their company that stakeholder believes the information they are hearing, or reading is true and correct.
 When a business leader makes a misstatement either innocently or not so innocently they can be held responsible for their mistake, even if it’s correct later.